A short history of BMRT

 In March 2003 HRH Prince Andrew opened the new base extension.
 The team received The Queen’s Award for Volunteers in the Community presented by Colonel Hilton Lord Lieutenant of Derbyshire.

-Now, in 2009, the team is a highly efficient unit dealing with 60+ calls per year.
+Today, the team is a highly efficient unit of around 60 members dealing with 80+ calls per year.
 We can claim to be one of the best-equipped and best trained teams in the country.
 The one thing that has not changed: we are all still volunteers who enjoy what we do and are proud to be a part of the team.